ai-integration-company/.github/profile/README.md

 ## About Us

 At AI integration company, we are a team of passionate engineers, data scientists, and strategists dedicated to integrating AI into the fabric of business operations.
-Our expertise spans across high-frequency trading (HFT) systems, AI-powered shopping carts, and deep optimizations at the low-level coding to ensure that our products are not just smart, but also incredibly fast and efficient.
+Our expertise spans across high-frequency trading (HFT) systems, AI-powered carts, and deep optimizations at the low-level coding to ensure that our products are not just smart, but also incredibly fast and efficient.

 ## What We Do